What questions should I ask when deciding on a childcare provider?

 What ages does NACA serve?

-Children must be at least two-years-old and walking to enroll at Noah’s Ark Christian Academy.
+Children must be at least three years old to enroll at Noah’s Ark Christian Academy.
 We offer Pre-School, Pre-K, and Georgia Pre-K classrooms.
-NACA also offers before and after-school care to older school-aged children.
+NACA also offers ClubN which is a before and after-school care to older school-aged children.
 During scheduled Paulding County School breaks (fall, summer, winter, spring), we offer camps for school-aged children.

 What are NACA’s hours?